Anton Vickerman: Discovery and raid

 In order for FACT to close the site, it had to uncover who was operating the website, but Vickerman had used an anonymising service and offshore server space to conceal his identity.
 FACT hired investigator Pascal Hetzscholdt to identify Vickerman.
 On 10 July 2008, Hetzscholdt met Vickerman at a London hotel.
 Hetzscholdt wrote a report stating that Vickerman discussed plans to "experiment with using the BitTorrent network as the infrastructure to offer popular current films through STC."
 Vickerman denies this.
 This meeting would later be used as evidence in the trial, though FACT claims that no audio record exists.
 Vickerman wrote, "I am firmly of the belief that such an audio recording did exist but that it was 'disappeared' by FACT Ltd. due to it containing nothing controversial."

 On 12 July, another FACT agent with covert recording equipment went to Vickerman house, which was on the market, and gained entry as a potential buyer.
 Other private information about Vickerman was also obtained.

 On 18 August 2008, Northumbria police raided the home and arrested both Vickerman and his wife.
 FACT's involvement in the raid is shown in court documents.
 Vickerman told investigators that he believed the website was legal and "exempt from liability".
 Shortly thereafter, the Vickermans were released on bail.

 On 1 September, an investigator from Bedfordshire Trading Standards Financial Investigations Unit showed up with an "asset restraint order".
 The relationship between the Bedfordshire Trading Standards Financial Investigations Unit (BTSFIU) and FACT is a deep one.
 The agency's form for asset confiscation notes that "priority will be given to those referrals that involve cinematic piracy."
 Vickerman also filed a Freedom of Information Act and found that "BTSFIU had made 23 similar restraint order applications in 2008, all on behalf of FACT."
-The asset freeze was cancelled a month later because Bedforshire Trading Standard could not legally operate outside of Bedfordshire County.
+The asset freeze was cancelled a month later because Bedfordshire Trading Standard could not legally operate outside of Bedfordshire County.